myriadmobile/fortune/README.md

 The MIT License (MIT)

-Copyright (c) 2014 Myriad Mobile -- www.myriadmobile.com
+Copyright (c) 2014 Myriad Mobile, www.myriadmobile.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal